AMIDE: Amide's a Medical Imaging Data Examiner

 DCMTK - DICOM Toolkit N DCMTK provides more expansive support for DICOM files than (X)MedCon.
 If you plan on reading in DICOM files, especially from clinical systems, you'll want this.
 A SRPM version which builds DCMTK as a shared library is available from AMIDE's sourceforge page.

 VolPack N Volume rendering is handled using Philippe Lacroute's volpack volume rendering library.
 I've placed a version that compiles cleanly on Linux and Mac OS X on the sourceforge project page.
-You can also get the original version from Stanford (hasn't been updated in 5 years).
+You can also get the original version from Stanford (hasn't been updated since 1994).

-libfame N Outputting sequences of images as MPEG1 movie files requires the libfame library from the fame project.
-If you're installing a binary version of AMIDE, it's probably linked against the version of libfame available at FreshRPMs.
-Versions of AMIDE previous to 0.7.4 used mpeg_encode instead, see below on where to get mpeg_encode.
+FFMPEG (libavcodec) N Outputting sequences of images as MPEG1 movie files requires the the FFMPEG encoding library (libavcodec) .
+If you're installing a binary version of AMIDE on Linux, it's probably linked against the version of ffmpeg-libs available from rpmfusion.

 gsl N The GNU Scientific Library (GSL) is needed for performing image alignment using fiducial markers.
 Many distributions have prebuilt packages for GSL.
 Information on downloading GSL can be found on the GNU Scientific Library webpage.